Walking on the Wild Side in Kenya

 Lodging: From Five Star Hotels to Cottages and Tents

 The ramblers can definitely expect to experience different types of lodging on this tour.
-On their first day, they will arrive at the Jomo Kenyatta International Airport and stay in the Nairobi Serena Hotel, an award-winning hotel that is a member of the Leading Hotels of the World group.
+On their first day, they will arrive at the Jomo Kenyatta International Airport and stay in the Nairobi Serena Hotel, a member of the Leading Hotels of the World group.

 While this tour sounds breathtaking, some people are sure to wonder why they should participate in a walking tour rather than the more typical game drive type of tour while in Kenya.